 Nearly 20 percent of the total population of the United States is Hispanic, and that number is growing on an annual basis.
 To keep your business open to this population, you need to make sure you include holidays and events that showcase their proud heritage, such as Hispanic Heritage Month.
 Here are some great things you can do to ensure you reach as many people within that population as possible with your business offerings.

-10 Ideas to Celebrate Hispanic Heritage Month During the COVID-19 Pandemic
+10 Ideas to Celebrate Hispanic Heritage Month

 3. Special offers on Latinx drinks

-4. Put on a kids-day online event
+4. Put on a kids-day event

-5. Delivery lunch special
+5. Lunch special

 Create a limited-time lunch special inspired in Hispanic cuisine.

 You could offer chiles en nogada, mole, ceviche, pupusas, baleadas, arepas, or anything you can come up with.
 Don’t forget to heavily announce your Hispanic Heritage Month Lunch Special on your social networks and let your customers know how they can get it (delivery, curbside pickup, delivery apps, etc.).